farirpgs/fari-app/lib/docs/fate-stunts.md

 - **Take the Blow.** You can use Physique to defend against Fight attacks made with fists or blunt instruments, though you always take 1 shift of stress on a tie.
 (Fate Core, p.119)
 - **Toughness of Mind and Body.** A guy as tough as you has no need to be afraid.
 You may use Physique instead of Will to defend against fear.
 - **Unstoppable.** (requires Herculean Strength and at least one other Physique stunt.)
 Once in motion, you are very difficult to stop due to your sheer muscular force.
 You may use Physique rather than Athletics to move between zones. (adapted from Spirit of the Century SRD, §6.19.1)
 - **Wrestler/Power Over Finesse.** Your unarmed attacks rely on brute strength rather than on technique.
-You may make such attacks against other humans with Physique rather than Fight. (adapted from Spirit of the Century SRD, §6.19.2, and [http://dfrpg-resources.wikispaces.com/Stunts](http://dfrpg-resources.wikispaces.com/Stunts))
+You may make such attacks against other humans with Physique rather than Fight.

 ### Other